HarshitGupta29/Benchmarking-InstantNGP/README.md

 ## ScanNet dataset support
 The repo now supports training a NeRF model on a scene from the ScanNet dataset.
 I personally found setting up the ScanNet dataset to be a bit tricky.
 Please find some instructions/notes in [ScanNet.md](ScanNet.md).

+To train a model, simply run the model with chair as presented earlier.
+It will create a folder in logs at the end which provide renders.
+To get graphs and PSNR numbers, refer to the scripts folder.
+To change the image to be trained on, simply switch the file name in the train script.

+To change interpolation type, go into hash_encoding.py and change the appropriate interpolation function.

 ## TODO:
 * Voxel pruning during training and/or inference